AnnaWykes/devops-for-databricks/README.md

 7. Run the Pipeline

-## Pipeline will need a Azure Secret Vault with the following secrets.<br>
+## The Pipeline will need an Azure Secret Vault with the following secrets.<br>

 ***DBXInstance***: Databricks instance, eg: adb-631237481529976.16<br>
 ***ResourceGroup***: Resource Group where Databricks instance is<br>